 The document provides an overview on space and combination heaters (oil-fired, gas-fired, electric and heat pumps), the regulations that govern these products and the market development in the European Union.
-It provides a recommendation for selection criteria for these products for the Topten product lists.
+It provides a recommendation for selection criteria for these products for the Topten product lists of most efficient products on the market.
 It also provides information on how to collect relevant product data for the creation of a corresponding best product list.